AmanRakesh/DjangoWeather/README.md

 # DjangoWeather
-A weather made with Django and Openweather API.
+A weatherApp made with Django and Openweather API.
-It fetches the weather condition from OpenWeather API and display the details onto the homepage.
+It fetches the weather condition of the required place from OpenWeather API and display the details onto the homepage.